optimad/bitpit/INSTALL.md

 ## Building Documentation
 In order to build properly the documentation Doxygen (>=1.8.6) and Graphviz (>=2.20.2) are needed.

-In the ccmake interface the variable `BUILD_DOCUMENTATION` can be set to `ON` in order to build the documentation during the library compilation.
+In the ccmake interface the variable `BITPIT_BUILD_DOCUMENTATION` can be set to `ON` in order to build the documentation during the library compilation.
-If turned on the new variable `DOC_EXTRACT_PRIVATE` can be used to include all the private class members in the documentation.
+If turned on the new variable `BITPIT_DOC_EXTRACT_PRIVATE` can be used to include all the private class members in the documentation.

 After the `make` or `make install` the doxygen documentation will be built.
 You can chose to compile only the documentation with command
 ```bash